OpenDSA/OpenDSA-DevStack/README.md

    </code>
 </pre>

-## Connect to Vagrant VM Database:
+## Connect to Docker Container Database:

-During development, it is convenient to connect to `opendsa` and `codeworkout` databases from your host machine using [MySQL Workbench](https://www.mysql.com/products/workbench/).
+During development, it is convenient to connect to the `opendsa` database from your host machine using [MySQL Workbench](https://www.mysql.com/products/workbench/).
 Once you installed MySQL Workbench create a new connection to Vagrant VM Database using the following setup:

 - Connection Name: OpenDSA-Devstack
 - Connection Method: Standard TCP/IP over SSH
-- SSH Hostname: 192.168.33.10
-- SSH Username: vagrant
-- SSH Password: vagrant
 - MySQL Hostname: 127.0.0.1
-- MySQL Server Port: 3306
+- MySQL Server Port: 3307
-- Username: opendsa
+- Username: root
 - Password: opendsa

-## Getting Chrome to accept Self Signed SSL for Local Development with Vagrant
+## Getting Chrome to accept Self Signed SSL for Local Development with Docker

 - On the page with the untrusted certificate (`https://` is crossed out in red), click the lock > Certificate Information.
 - Click the `Details tab > Export`.
 Choose `PKCS #7, single certificate` as the file format.